-WR241 Imaginative Writing: Fiction Writing
+WR241 Imaginative Writing: Fiction Writing 3 credits (3 lec hrs/wk)

 This course introduces the theory, techniques and practice of fiction writing to the beginning student.
 It emphasizes the short story.
 Part of the term is spent reading and analyzing published work in terms of such writing techniques as characterization, scenes, dialogue, thematic content, and structure.
 Writing exercises, both to take home and to do in the classroom, complement these discussions and are critiqued.
-Part of each week is spent in a writers' workshop where student writing is discussed, analyzed and critiqued by the whole class and the instructor.
-Also offered as WR0543 for no credit or grade.
+Part of each week is spent in a writers' workshop where student writing is discussed, analyzed and critiqued by the whole class and the instructor.^c

-WR242 Imaginative Writing: Poetry Writing
+WR242 Imaginative Writing: Poetry Writing 3 credits ' (3 lec hrs/wk)

 This course introduces the theory, techniques and practice of poetry writing to the beginning student through reading published work and through writing exercises.
 Part of each week is spent in a writers' workshop where student writing is discussed, analyzed, and critiqued by the whole class and the instructor.
-Also offered as WR0547 for no credit or grade.

-WR243 Imaginative Writing: Explorations
+WR243 Imaginative Writing: Explorations 3 credits (3 lec hrs/wk)

-This course centers on discussion of the techniques of play writing and monologue writing through the reading and analysis of published work and through writing exercises.
+This course centers on discussion of the techniques of play writing, and monologue writing through the reading and analysis of published work and through writing exercises.
 Areas to be explored depend upon student and teacher interest.
 Part of each week is spent in a writers' workshop where student writing is discussed, analyzed and critiqued by the whole class and the instructor.
-Also offered as WR0552 for no credit or grade.

-WR250 Autobiography Writing
+WR250 Autobiography Writing 3 credits